ivanquirino/demo-calencar/README.md

 ### Notes

 * Weather forecast is available only in the range of the current date plus 5 days (both inclusive)
+* Weather forecast gets the forecast information for the city in the earliest reminder (the first) of the day.

 ### Bonus Requirements